 behind the hacking of political groups during the U.S. presidential

 election, and is promising to spill the beans "Tuesday or Wednesday."
+Trump, who has refused to acknowledge U.S. intelligence assessments

-"I just want them to be sure because it's a pretty serious charge," Trump told reporters in an impromptu New Year's Eve press conference.
+intelligence officials to be 100 percent sure.
+"I just want them to be sure because it's a pretty serious charge,"

+is a very hard thing to prove.
+So it could be somebody else."
 "I also know things other people don't know," Trump added.
 "So they cannot be sure of this situation."
+When a reporter asked Trump what he knew about the hacking situation,

+for the delay.
+His comments were made at Trump's Palm Beach estate.
 The president-elect has said he plans to meet with intelligence officials in coming days to learn more about the allegations.
+Trump, who says "no computer is safe" when it comes to keeping

-President Obama ordered sanctions on Russian spy agencies last week, closed two Russian compounds and expelled 35 diplomats the U.S. said were really spies.
-The Russian government has denied the allegations.
+closed two Russian compounds and expelled 35 diplomats the U.S. said

 "Trump is not behaving as a President who will become master of the White House in a month"

+safety of passing vessels.
+“China resolutely opposes these [reconnaissance] activities,” Chinese Defense Ministry spokesperson Yang Yujun said, according to Chinese state newswire Xinhua.
 On Sunday, the Chinese Communist Party–linked Global Times newspaper questioned Trump’s response in an editorial and highlighted his misspelling in the headline: “‘Unpresidented’ Trump adds fuel to fire.”
+“He seemed emotionally upset, but no one knows what he wanted to

-“He seemed emotionally upset, but no one knows what he wanted to say,” read the article.
-“Trump is not behaving as a President who will become master of the White House in a month.”
+say,” read the article.
+“Trump is not behaving as a President who will

+American and Taiwanese leaders.
 Beijing claims sovereignty over the self-governing island of 23 million and has vowed to retake it by force should Taipei ever declare independence.
 When Beijing lodged a formal complaint about Trump’s phone conversation, Trump said that American acknowledgement of China’s position that Taiwan is part of “one China” was up for negotiation.
+“Since [Trump] has not taken office, China has kept a calm attitude toward his provocative remarks,” read the Global Times editorial.
+“But if he treats China after assuming office in the same way as in his tweets, China will not exercise restraint.”
+Ordinary Chinese, however, are seeing the funny side of Trump’s

-Ordinary Chinese, however, are seeing the funny side of Trump’s spelling error.
-“Dude, you would have failed the Chinese college English exam,” posted one user on China’s Twitter-like microblog Weibo.
+spelling error.
+“Dude, you would have failed the Chinese college English

-“What if Trump just is pretending to be stupid?” posted another.
-“Businessmen shouldn’t be this dumb, and Trump is successful in business.”
+“Businessmen shouldn’t be this dumb, and Trump is successful in

-— With reporting by Zhang Chi / Beijing
+business.” — With reporting by Zhang Chi / Beijing

 Trump's